Time on Daml Ledgers¶

 The record time should be an intuitive representation of “real time”, but the Daml ledger model does not prescribe how exactly the record time is assigned.
 Each ledger implementation might use a different way of representing time in a distributed setting - for details, contact your ledger operator.

-The ledger time of valid transaction
+The ledger time of a valid transaction

 TX must fulfill the following rules: